radiolise/radiolise-home/BUILD.md

-# radio·li·se setup instruction for Debian-based Linux distributions with APT
+# How to set up radio·li·se on Debian-based Linux distributions using APT and Apache 2

 Log on as "root" or make sure that you use "sudo" with every single command.